Port Mathurin

 The village (locality) has a single secondary school: Rodrigues College.
 Other colleges operate in other villages around the island, namely Le Chou, Marechal, Grand Montagne, Mont Lubin and Citron Donis.

 The locality of Port Mathurin proper occupies a very small area, and neighbouring settlements (localities) include Fond La Digue, Montagne Fanal, Pointe Monier, Camp du Roi and Baie Lascar.

-In 1996, the Expedition yacht Admiral Nevelskoi, ended his course in the lagoon next to Port Mathurin, after 2 years voyage crewless.
-This yacht, which was a property of the Russian government, was then given to Hon.
-Bernard Eric Typhis Degtyarenko in 2010, and also declared as a Maritime Museum by the Admiral Nevelskoi Maritime University.
-The yacht is now one of several historic links between Russia and Mauritius.
-It is one of the most expensive yachts in the world in its category, including its historical importance, its value reaches more than several million dollars.
+In 1996, the Expedition yacht Admiral Nevelskoi, adrift without crew since being abandoned after losing its mast and rudder circa two years prior, was salvaged off the coast of Rodrigues Island.
+The sailboat, which had been property of the Admiral Nelskoi Maritime University in Vladivostok (Russia) until its abandonment, was symbolically given to Hon.
+Bernard Eric Typhis Degtyarenko by the Russian government in 2010, and declared as a Maritime Museum by the Admiral Nevelskoi Maritime University.
+The donation was symbolic as, under international maritime law, the owners of a ship relinquish ownership upon abandonment of the ship and its salvors take ownership with the salvage.